csolink/csolink-model/docs/QuantityValue.md

 # Class: QuantityValue

-A value of an attribute that is quantitative and measurable, expressed as a combination of a unit and a numeric value
+A value of an attribute that is quantitative and measurable, available as a combination of a unit and a numeric value

 URI: [csolink:QuantityValue](https://w3id.org/csolink/vocab/QuantityValue)